Oulu-IMEDS/DeepKnee/README.md

 ## Background

 Osteoarthritis (OA) is the 11th highest disability factor and it is associated with the cartilage and bone degeneration in the joints.
-The most common type of is knee OA and it is causing an extremly high economical burden to the society while being difficult to diagnose.
-In this study we present a novel Deep Learning-based approach to diagnose knee osteoarthritis from plain radiographs (X-ray images).
+The most common type of OA is the knee OA and it is causing an extremly high economical burden to the society while being difficult to diagnose.
+In this study we present a novel Deep Learning-based clinically applicable approach to diagnose knee osteoarthritis from plain radiographs (X-ray images) outperforming existing approaches.

 ## Benchmarks and how-to-run

 Here we present the training codes and the pretrained models from each of our experiments.
 Please, see the paper for more details.

-To train the networks, you should install the following main dependencies:
+To train the networks, we used Ubuntu 14.04, CUDA 8.0 and CuDNN v.6.
+Below please find the other dependencies which need to be installed:

 * Python 3
 * pytorch with CUDA support